Inspiring change, amplifying voices, reshaping creativity

 We Hate Pink zine is a feminist platform sparking conversation and change.

 Our stories challenge norms, inspire action, and explore gender diversity in and beyond the workplace.
-Through the zine, we share what moves, challenges, and drives us to question and grow.
+Through the zine, we share what moves, us, what challenges us, and what drives us to question and grow.

 HERE’S HOW